fauust/ansible-role-mariadb/README.md

 and
 [`mysql_db`](https://docs.ansible.com/ansible/latest/modules/mysql_db_module.html)
-ansible modules that depends on [PyMySQL](https://github.com/PyMySQL/PyMySQL) so the following Python 2.7 or Python 3.X versions are needed.
+ansible modules that depends on [PyMySQL](https://github.com/PyMySQL/PyMySQL) so Python 2.7 or Python 3.X versions are needed.

 For older Python versions, you may use [MySQLdb](http://mysql-python.sourceforge.net/MySQLdb.html) but then the role